Mechanisms Exist to Support Outcomes

 This distinction matters more than most leaders admit.

-Myself, and partners, spend much of our work helping organisations clarify outcomes before they debate mechanisms.
+Much of my consulting work involves helping organisations clarify outcomes before they debate mechanisms.

 Not because mechanisms are unimportant